Sub-surface drip irrigation systems

 It is strongly recommend that before you make the decision to purchase a sub-surface drip irrigation system, you identify your individual requirements.
 This will help guide your decision in relation to the type of irrigation system you purchase.

-Installation of this type of equipment is a significant business decision and irrigators are encouraged to complete a financial assessment that appropriately considers the investment.
-This should consider the cash flow impacts, capital expenditure versus operation and maintenance, the payback period, tax implications, and the benefits (ie productivity and labour) of the investment.
+Installation of this type of equipment is a significant business decision and you are encouraged to complete a financial assessment that considers the investment.

-Do not commit to a system until you have considered and understand the following (each of which is expanded on below):
+Do not commit to a system until you have considered and understand the following:

 - What are the key components of the system?

 - What am I trying to achieve with a sub-surface drip irrigation system?

 - What are my soil properties in relation to lateral movement of water?

 - What crop type and rotation am I going to adopt?

 - What are the design considerations?